ubco-W2022T1-cosc301/project-group4/final_report_group04.md

 When talking about investments, one has to think of the movements that fit better for each person and each budget, and of course, there are more than two parameters that determine which will be the best company for someone to invest on.
 However, this is a useful guide which could be developed with the basic information provided in this dataset.

-From this project, and the whole course learnings, I keep subtantial useful knowledge such as Python programming, the use of Pandas and Seaborn libraries for data analysis and visualization, but most importantly, critical thinking that allows me to analyze which information is useful or not, and which is correctly or misinterpreted.

 # Question 3 + Results: What is the relationship that assets has on profits
 ![Adam_Graph_1](./images/adam1.png)